Why successful companies have IT leadership on their board

 Beneath the IT-specific language, these are all essential skills for a board member to have.
-Without IT executives or your IT support provider present at board-level, these are skills you’re missing out on.
+Without IT leadership present at board level, these are skills you’re missing out on.

 But specific skills aren’t the only thing boards with no IT representation miss out on.
 Thanks to their unique mindset, a proven business executive with a vast knowledge of Information Technology and its application can challenge assumptions and find opportunities in overlooked areas.

-Why do so few businesses have IT present on their board?
+Why do so few businesses have IT leadership on their board?

-Based on all these factors, it would be reasonable to assume that every business already has or is planning to give IT a place on its board.
+Based on all these factors, you may assume every business has IT leadership at board level.
 However, you’d be wrong.

 For a start, most IT support providers lack a mature enough offering to include true board-level assistance.
 This makes it nearly impossible for businesses who outsource their IT to have IT present on their board.
 (IT support providers with this level of ability do exist, but they’re rare.)

-Many businesses are also still stuck in a phase where they ‘tolerate’ IT, rather than seeing its value-enhancing potential.
+Many businesses also still ‘tolerate’ IT, rather than seeing its value-enhancing potential.

 However, the most common reason IT doesn’t have board-level representation is that many businesses simply don’t have the budget to hire an IT specialist with board-worthy skills and experience.

 You may realise the illogic in this excuse.
-Whilst such an employee’s salary may be large, it would likely be a fraction of the 17% increased revenue a savvy board is worth, let alone the potential at the bottom line.
-However, many businesses are driven by short-term flat costs and are subsequently incapable of seeing the value they’re missing out on.
+While the salary may be large, it would likely be a fraction of the potential increase in revenue a savvy board can drive, let alone the potential at the bottom line.
+However, short-term costs are often a driver for many businesses, so they cannot see the value they’re missing out on.

 But there’s a reason that excuse makes even less sense and it’s that, if you’re smart, getting the skills doesn’t cost a lot either.